Topics on this page

 For more information, see Set up Web Reputation.

-The Integrity Monitoring module provides the ability to track both authorized and unauthorized changes made to an instance and enables you to receive alerts about unplanned or malicious changes.
-The ability to detect unauthorized changes is a critical component in your cloud security strategy because it provides visibility into changes that could indicate the compromise of an instance.
+The Integrity Monitoring module provides the ability to track both authorized and unauthorized changes made to a system and enables you to receive alerts about unplanned or malicious changes.
+The ability to detect unauthorized changes is a critical component in your cloud security strategy because it provides visibility into changes that could indicate the compromise of the system.

 For more information, see Set up Integrity Monitoring.